TERMINOLOGY

 b) when a vertical-unbendable-arm successfully deflects past it, a strong push that is in contact with the inside of its forearm.

 N.B.
-Without balance and posture, there can be no leverage.
+Without balance-and-posture, there can be no leverage.

 A position similar to that of a vertical-unbendable-arm but with the open hand’s palm being vertical and facing away from the shoulder.